lix-project/lix/src/nix/nix.md

   …
   ```
 * If you didn't specify the desired outputs, but the derivation has an
-  attribute `meta.outputsToInstall`, Nix will use those outputs.
+  attribute `meta.outputsToInstall`, Lix will use those outputs.
 For
   example, since the package `nixpkgs#libxml2` has this attribute:

   ```console